-The exact details about how the idea of Netflix came to be are hazy.
+The exact details about how the idea of Netflix was born are hazy.
 The famous story that the two men rented a Blockbuster DVD and had to pay a late fee for the rental is more anecdotal than true.
-Hastings has even admitted to making up the story just to easily explain their business model and motivation for starting Netflix.
+Hastings has even admitted to making up the story to easily explain their business model and motivation for starting Netflix.

-Whether or not the story is true, Netflix was born out of the need to better deliver DVDs to customers.
+The idea of Netflix was born out of the need to have a better way to deliver DVDs to customers.

-Marc Randolph was a Geology graduate who founded and ran several mail-order companies such as MicroWarehouse and direct-to-customer companies before he moved on to Netflix with Hastings.
-He was working as a marketing director for Hasting’s company, Pure Atria.
+Marc Randolph was a Geology graduate who founded and ran several mail-order companies such as MicroWarehouse and direct-to-customer companies before moving on to Netflix with Hastings.
+At the time, he was working as a marketing director for Hasting’s company, Pure Atria.

-Reed Hastings was a tech genius.
-In 1991, he founded a software development tool-making company called Pure Software, which he later sold for $700 million to Rational Software Corporation in 1997.
+Reed Hastings, on the other hand, was a tech genius.
+In 1991 he founded a software development tool-making company called Pure Software.
+He would later sell it for $700 million to Rational Software Corporation in 1997.
 We can attribute, in part, the success of Netflix to Hasting’s tech knowledge.
-The algorithm he and Marc Randolph built was superior in every way.
+The algorithm that he and Marc Randolph built was superior in every way.
 (More on this later on.)

-How the media and entertainment landscaped looked in 1997
+What the media and entertainment landscaped looked like in 1997

-While Hastings and Randolph were working on the idea for Netflix, Cable and TV guides dominated the entertainment landscape.
+While Hastings and Randolph were working on the Netflix business model, Cable and T.V. guides dominated the entertainment landscape.
 Customers were used to regular programming that released episodes on specific days every week.

-Blockbuster (the biggest movie and film rental in the country) and cable channels like HBO offered premium and new release content that controlled the market.
+Blockbuster (the biggest movie and film rental in the country at that time) and, of course, cable channels like HBO, who offered premium and new release content, controlled the market.
 The cable networks and studios enjoyed a dual stream of income from subscriber fees and advertising.